 A few notes on the recipe

-- I used oat milk for the creamy vanilla portion of this chia seed pudding, but you could use any milk that you prefer.
+- I used oat milk for the creamy vanilla portion of this chia pudding, but you could use any milk that you prefer.
 Almond milk, coconut milk, hemp milk, or regular cow’s milk are all good options.
-Obviously to keep it vegan and paleo you’ll want to use a dairy free “milk”.

 - It is best to keep the creamy vanilla pudding and the raspberry chia seed jam separate until they have had a chance to set so they don’t blend together (unless of course that’s what you want!).
 This usually takes a minimum of an hour, but you could also leave them in the refrigerator over night before portioning into smaller containers.

-- Make sure to whisk the vanilla pudding twice so the chia seeds don’t settle to the bottom of the bowl and become hard.
+- Make sure to whisk the vanilla pudding twice so the chia seeds don’t settle to the bottom of the bowl and become hard and stuck together.
 Whisk together initially, and then after about 10 minutes whisk one more time before storing in the refrigerator to fully set.

 - I used white chia seeds for this recipe because I thought they looked pretty in the creamy vanilla base, but they may be a little more tricky to track down at the grocery store!
 You can order them online or use black chia seeds instead.